Screenwriter · Cultural Producer · Artist Trust Fellow (2026)

 Iceland

-St. Petersburg, Russia
+Russia

-Recognized across eight countries.
+Recognized across eight countries and three continents.

 "A landmark film: poetic, political, and unforgettable."